OPP urged to own up for releasing personal details in manhunt | CBC News

 "It's inconvenient for you to receive an alert, but it's a lot worse if something bad happens."

-With files from Guy Quenneville, Andrew Foote, Kristy Nease, Joe Tunney and Dan Taekema
+With files from Guy Quenneville, Andrew Foote, Kristy Nease, Joseph Tunney and Dan Taekema